 1) A more modern risk analysis (IEC 62305-2:2024)

-The part IEC 62305-2:2024, dedicated to risk assessment, introduces significant conceptual changes to better reflect current realities (connected buildings, critical systems, availability requirements).
+Part IEC 62305-2:2024 , dedicated to risk assessment, introduces significant conceptual changes to better reflect current realities (connected buildings, critical systems, availability requirements).

 What's changing:

-- Frequency of damage Thus, frequency is given greater consideration when measuring the impact on the availability of internal systems (e.g. critical systems, computer networks, automation).
+- Frequency of damage : thus, frequency is taken into account more to measure the impact on the availability of internal systems (e.g. critical systems, computer networks, automation).

-- NSG replaces NG Indeed, the ground impact point density (GID) replaces the old lightning strike density (NG) to more accurately estimate the number of foreseeable hazardous events.
+- NSG replaces NG : indeed, the density of ground impact points (NSG) replaces the old lightning strike density (NG) to more accurately estimate the number of foreseeable hazardous events.

-- TWS Recognition Overall, the Thunderstorm Warning Systems (TWS) conforming to the standard IEC 62793 are now recognized as a measure temporary risk reduction.
+- Recognition of TWS : Overall, Thunderstorm Warning Systems (TWS) compliant with the IEC 62793 are now recognized as a temporary risk reduction measure.

 These developments allow for a more precise and realistic assessment, facilitating the sizing of appropriate protections.